colbyj/bride-of-frankensystem/docs/deploying/server.rst

 System Requirements
 -------------------

-**Small studies (fewer than 25 concurrent participants)** can run on a single shared VM:
+**Small studies (less than a few dozen concurrent participants)** can run on a single shared VM:

-- Ubuntu 20.04 or newer (or another recent Linux distribution)
+- Ubuntu 22.04 or newer (or another recent Linux distribution)
 - Python 3.9 or newer
 - 1 GB RAM, 1 vCPU, 10 GB or more storage
-- SQLite (bundled) or a small PostgreSQL instance
+- SQLite (bundled)

 **Large studies (50+ concurrent participants)** benefit from a dedicated database.
 Two layouts work:

-- *Single server*: 4 GB+ RAM, 2+ cores, 50 GB+ SSD, PostgreSQL on the same machine.
+- *Single server*: 4 GB+ RAM, 2+ cores, PostgreSQL on the same machine.
-- *Two servers*: 2 GB / 2 cores for the BOFS application server; 2 GB+ / 2 cores / 50 GB+ SSD for a dedicated PostgreSQL server.
+- *Two servers*: 2 GB / 2 cores for the BOFS application server; 2 GB+ / 2 cores for a dedicated PostgreSQL server.

 **Extremely large studies** can scale horizontally: multiple BOFS instances behind a load balancer, a shared PostgreSQL with connection pooling, and a CDN for static files.
-Most research studies do not reach this point — a single-server setup handles hundreds of concurrent users.
+Doing this is beyond the scope of the documentation.
+Most research studies do *not* reach this point — *a single-server setup is capable of handling hundreds of concurrent users*.

 Setting Up the Server
 ---------------------